How can I help?

 About

-With a practitioner background at an international level, a strategic marketing PhD and around 15-years of knowledge transfer partnership (KTP) consultancy experience as lead academic, Catherine has won many Innovate UK bids and led countless organisations to growth.
+With a practitioner background at an international level, a strategic marketing PhD and over 15-years of successful knowledge transfer partnership (KTP) business transformation experience as lead academic, Catherine has won innumerable Innovate UK bids and led countless organisations to sustained growth.

 Dr Catherine J Ashworth, PhD is a senior lecturer in global and strategic marketing and an experienced knowledge transfer academic at Leeds Business School.